MaplePHP/MaplePHP/README.md

 ```
 *More comprehensive guide will come on router and middlewares*

-### 3 add services to provider
+### 3. Add services to provider
-There is a couple of ways to use the **Dependecy injector** to get simple automatic connection and access a services in your controllers and service in service, the Dependecy injector will resolve it all for you and without creating duplicate instances!
+There is a couple of ways to use the **Dependency injector** to get simple automatic connection and access a services in your controllers and service in service, the Dependency injector will resolve it all for you and without creating duplicate instances!
 1. Add them to ”configs/providers.php” services here should be accessible by the whole application.
 ```php
 return [